brurez/bsc-adv-db-midterm/report.md

 ### Why this data
 - what's interesting about this data
 - questions I could ask by using a database for this dataset

+These data are particularly interesting to me as I work in the field of digital sheet music publishing.
+Although the CSV has a relatively good structure, we have in these data many opportunities for normalization Converting this CSV file into a relational database I hope to be possible:
+- Make queries efficiently and allow for scalability
+- Avoid data inconsistency by reducing the number of duplicate values
+- Allow efficient aggregation of data and application of statistical analysis

 ## 2. Modeling the data
 - draw complete ER model